Hanging of Charles Blackman: Trials and convictions

-Shortly after the murder of Stonewall Tondee, Charles Blackman was convicted by a coroner's jury and was sent out of Ellaville to the Sumter County Jail out of concern that a mob would abduct and lynch Blackman.
+Shortly after the murder of Stonewall Tondee, Charles Blackman was arraigned by a coroner's jury and was sent out of Ellaville to the Sumter County Jail out of concern that a mob would abduct and lynch Blackman.
 Blackman had no counsel so the judge appointed lawyers to defend him.
 On the day of the first trial, October 3, 1885, a reporter wrote that the Ellaville courthouse was "packed from foundation to ceiling with the wealth, the chivalry, the intelligence, the rags, the depravity, and the filth of the county."
 Witnesses gave testimonies regarding sightings of Blackman on the day of the murder, threats Blackman made against Tondee, and the path taken by the murderer of Tondee after fleeing the scene of the crime.
 The arguments then began and lasted well into the evening, with Blackman's counsel arguing that the evidence was circumstantial and inconclusive.
 The next morning, the jury delivered its verdict that Blackman was guilty, and the judge sentenced Blackman to hang on November 6, 1885.

 Blackman's case was appealed to the Supreme Court of Georgia in November 1885, delaying the hanging by at least one year.
 The Georgia Supreme Court granted Blackman a new trial on the grounds that Blackman was not able to sufficiently confer with his counsel.
 The jury in Blackman's second trial once again found him guilty, and he was sentenced to hang by a judge.
 The Georgia Supreme Court granted Blackman a third trial on the basis of procedural errors, and Blackman was sentenced to hang for a third time in September 1888.
 Georgia Governor Gordon twice granted respite, which delayed Blackman's execution by three months while the case was being appealed to the Georgia Supreme Court for the third time.
 The Georgia Supreme Court affirmed the verdict of the lower court, and Blackman's execution was set to occur on January 25, 1889.

 Shortly before Blackman's execution in January 1889, a reporter from The Atlanta Constitution asked Blackman if he had received an impartial trial.
-Black responded, "Impartial trial.
+Blackman responded, "Impartial trial.
 No sir!
 I have had no trial at all.
 If I had been allowed to talk I could have told a great deal, but when I commenced talking I saw blood in the eyes of the people of Schley County and was afraid to say anything."